Blended whiskey

-A blended whiskey (or blended whisky) is the product of blending different types of whiskeys and sometimes also neutral spirits, colorings, and flavorings.
-It is generally the product of mixing one or more higher-quality straight or single malt whiskey with less expensive spirits and other ingredients.
-This typically allows for a lower-priced product, although expensive "premium" varieties also exist.
+A blended whiskey (or blended whisky) is a blend of different types of whiskeys and sometimes also neutral spirits, colorings, and flavorings.
+It is usually a mixture of one or more higher-quality straight or single malt whiskeys with less expensive spirits and other ingredients.
+It typically priced lower than non-blended whiskies, although there are more expensive "premium" varieties.

-Some examples of blended whiskey include Canadian Club, Canadian Mist, Jameson Irish Whiskey, Seagram's Seven, Kessler Whiskey, Hibiki, the various Scotch whisky blends sold under the Johnnie Walker brand, and Ballantine's, Grant's, Chivas Regal and other Scotch whisky blends.
+Some examples of blended whiskey include Canadian Club, Canadian Mist, Jameson Irish Whiskey, Seagram's Seven, Kessler Whiskey, Hibiki, and Scotch blends such as Johnnie Walker, Ballantine's, Grant's, and Chivas Regal.

 Ingredients and uses

 Higher proof spirits with less time aging are usually much less expensive to produce than straight whiskeys or single malt whiskeys and are often the primary spirits in blends, along with more premium whiskies and other ingredients added for flavoring.

 Most cocktails and mixed drinks that contain whiskey are made using economically priced blended whiskeys rather than higher priced whiskeys, primarily because the presence of the other ingredients makes the subtleties of the taste of the whiskey less critical to the overall taste of the drink.